hhxsv5/laravel-s/README.md

     });
     ```

+6. Configure and turn on the switch in the `.env` file: `PROMETHEUS_OBSERVE_REQUEST=true`.

-6. Complete the configuration of Prometheus and start it.
+7. Complete the configuration of Prometheus and start it.
     ```yml
     global:
       scrape_interval: 5s